gcsarker/XTM/README.md

 # XTM
 <p> This Repository is accompanied by the paper titled, </p>

-> ***XTM : A Novel NLP based Transformer & LSTM model to Detect & Localization of Formally Verified FDI Attack In Smart Grid***.
+> ***XTM: A Novel Transformer and LSTM-Based Model for Detection and Localization of Formally Verified FDI Attack in Smart Grid***.

 <p> False data injection (FDI) attack in smart grid can cause catastrophic impact in energy management and distribution.
 Here, a novel hybrid model combining the state of the art transformer and LSTM is developed to detect the presence of FDI as well as the location of attack in smart grid. </p>